arangodb/docs/3.11/graphs-enterprise-graphs-management.md

 - `graphName` (string):
   Name of the Graph.
 - `dropCollections` (bool, _optional_):
   Define if collections should be dropped.
-Default: false.
+Default: `false`.

 ### Examples